 Native to the southeastern part of the country, oakleaf hydrangeas (Hydrangea quercifolia) are attractive all year long.
 These hydrangea shrubs bloom in spring and early summer.
 The panicle flowers are greenish-white when they are young, picking up subtle shades of pink and brown as they age.
 After new flowers stop coming, the blooms stay on the plant and look lovely as they mature.

-The lobed leaves can grow large, up to 12 inches long.
+The lobed leaves can grow large, up to 12 inches (30 cm.) long.
 Bright green in spring and fall, they turn brilliant shades of red and orange as autumn turns into winter.
-They
+They are also lovely and interesting shrubs in winter since the bark peels back, revealing the dark layer beneath.

 These features make it a pleasure to start growing oakleaf hydrangeas in your garden.
 You will find that oakleaf hydrangea care is quite easy.